FelixLabelle/felixlabelle.github.io/_posts/2026-4-3-first_steps_towards_a_better_research_management_tool.md

 While the entire paper's text can be used for certain search methods, it's not optimal for all methods.
 Neural models are trained on certain sized chunks or otherwise see diminishing returns when working with long text.
 For this reason text needs to be chunked.
 For now spans of a fixed word length were used (a word as defined by a regex that finds boundaries).
-These lengths were 128,256,512 words.
+These lengths were 128, 256, and 512 words.
 Spans can be made to overlap using an index.
 Originally I wanted all spans to be in one table, however I noticed that query speed is directly related to the number of items in a table.
-Even with an index, larger number of items are heavily penalized.
+Even with an index, tables with a larger number of items are rather slow.
 So for now every span, offset combination is in a separate table.

 ### Indexing